 You can also petition to modify your divorce decree if the circumstances have changed.
 For example, child support or periodic alimony may be adjusted, child custody may be modified, or visitation schedules can be changed.
-If you want to have your divorce decree modified, you will need to consult with an attorney to find out what your options are.
+If you want to have your divorce decree modified, you will need to consult an attorney to understand what your options are.

 The following input from the legal expert may also give you some insight to your own situation.